Piloti (TV series): Format and situation

 The programme consists of five-minute unedited "sketch-com" episodes, three of which were broadcast every evening, five days a week.
-The first season began on 5 April 2007 and included 150 episodes; the second season began on 15 November 2008 and included 86 episodes; the third season of 180 episodes began on 20 April 2009.
+The first season began on 5 April 2007 and ended on 27 September and included 150 episodes; the second season began on 15 November 2008 and ended on 10 August and included 216 episodes; the third season of 43 episodes began on 30 March 2011 and ended on 21 December.
+Among the three seasons, there are also about 100 unaired episodes.

 The setting is a budget airline, Piccione Airlines, where Enrico Gasparini (Enrico Bertolino) and Max Conti (Max Tortora) are pilots; many episodes take place in a cockpit.
 Some characters, including the company head (Gianni Quillico) and Gasparini's wife (Carla Chiarelli) are unseen, heard on the crew's mobile phones or on aircraft communications.

 Gasparini and Conti first explored the budget airline setting in a 2003 RAI comedy, Bulldozer.